alchemycodelab/module-two-notes/lecture-01-react-components-and-props.md

 ## Components

 Take a look at the code below.
-Make a quick drawing predict what will be rendered when we make a react app out of this code.
+Make a quick drawing to predict what will be rendered when we make a react app out of this code.

 ```js
 export default function App() {